-Under the bill, a "covered user" is any platform user in Connecticut who is not acting as the platform operator, or the operator's agent or affiliate.
+Under the bill, a "covered user" is any covered platform user in Connecticut who is not acting as the covered platform operator, or the operator's agent or affiliate.
 A "covered minor" is a covered user under age 18.

-A "platform" is any Internet website, online service, online application, or mobile application, including any social media platform.
+A "platform" is any Internet website, online service, online application, mobile application, or social media platform, or any part of them.